-- In case you want to make a small batch of Xiao Long Bao, you may use roasted parts of chicken instead of a whole chicken.
+- In case you want to make a small batch of Xiao Long Bao, you may use roasted parts of chicken instead of whole chicken.

-- It is possible to adjust the water to flour ratio depending on the flour type.
+- It is possible to adjust the water-to-flour ratio depending on the flour type.
 Each type has a different absorption capacity.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.